pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ![Tesla](https://heise.cloudimg.io/v7/_www-heise-de_/imgs/18/3/1/5/6/0/6/6/teslabot-b9999fa31c66f3b2.jpeg?q=85&width=610)

-"Atlas" the humanoid robot from Bosten Dynamics already shows how far advanced research and this field is.
+"Atlas" the humanoid robot from Boston Dynamics already shows how far advanced research and this field is.
 For a better insight you will find below a link to a video in which the current development status of Atlas is presented.

 ![Atlas](https://pic1.zhimg.com/v2-389a9fed1cd44ab51534db07af3c2a91_720w.jpg?source=172ae18b)